cyberbotics/webots/docs/discord/technical-questions-2020.md

 Then you should probably have a look at this vacum cleaner example: [https://cyberbotics.com/doc/guide/create](https://cyberbotics.com/doc/guide/create)

 Finally, to interface Webots with your android application, you will need to write a controller that control the robot and communicate with your application: [https://cyberbotics.com/doc/guide/interfacing-webots-to-third-party-software-with-tcp-ip](https://cyberbotics.com/doc/guide/interfacing-webots-to-third-party-software-with-tcp-ip)

+##### Vyshak 08/26/2020 15:23:09
+Thank you `@David Mansolino`  , will refer these .

+##### bondolo 08/26/2020 20:52:08
+I am new to webots and trying to get my first world loading.
+I am using 2020a-rev1.
+The world I have was created by someone else.
+When I try to load the world I get the following error message: "error: Skipped unknown 'MultiSenseS21' node or PROTO."

+i checked and there is a MultiSense21.proto file at /Applications/Webots.app/projects/devices/multisense/protos/MultiSenseS21.proto

+any idea why webots can't find it?

+##### Simon Steinmann [Moderator] 08/26/2020 20:54:55
+you should probably update to 2020b

+there have been many important updates

+##### bondolo 08/26/2020 20:56:28
+Unfortuantely i am told i must use 2020a-rev1 for some custom protos that have not been updated.

+##### Simon Steinmann [Moderator] 08/26/2020 20:56:48
+they should be forward compatible

+you can try to manually copy the proto file into your project

+in the protos/ folder

+##### bondolo 08/26/2020 20:58:47
+Figuring out the search path has been one of my questions. 🙂 where would the protos folder be relative to the wbt file?

+i currently have no project, just the world i opened.

+##### Simon Steinmann [Moderator] 08/26/2020 21:00:24
+make a 'protos' folder next to the 'worlds' and 'controllers' folder

+you might wanna create a new project

+that might be your problem

+##### bondolo 08/26/2020 21:07:47
+OK, if i have an existing directory with those directories, how do i open it as a project?

+I found the "New project directory…" under wizards menu but don't see how to open a project.

+##### Simon Steinmann [Moderator] 08/26/2020 21:17:11
+create a new one, then put the world file in

+or create that structure yourself